Cast Courts (Victoria and Albert Museum): Three Davids

 Michelangelo's David was the museum's first major cast of Italian figure sculpture.
-It was acquired in 1857 when it was sent as a gift from the Grand Duke of Tuscany to Queen Victoria — apparently in an attempt to placate English anger at his refusal to allow the National Gallery to export Domenico Ghirlandaio's Madonna Enthroned.
+It was acquired in 1857 when it was sent as a gift from the Grand Duke of Tuscany to Queen Victoria – apparently in an attempt to placate English anger at his refusal to allow the National Gallery to export Domenico Ghirlandaio's Madonna Enthroned.
 The gift was entirely unexpected and the Queen promptly gave the cast to the then South Kensington Museum which is now the Victoria and Albert Museum.

 In the reign of Queen Victoria, the display of male nudity was contentious and the Queen herself was said to find it shocking.
 The museum commissioned a suitably proportioned fig leaf that was kept in readiness in case of a visit by the Queen or other female dignitary: the fig leaf was then hung on the figure using a pair of hooks.
 Today, the fig leaf is no longer used, but it is displayed in a case at the back of the cast's plinth.

 Donatello's bronze statue of David (circa 1440s) is notable as the first unsupported standing work in bronze cast since classical times.
 The cast is painted to resemble the bronze of the original.

 A third image of David is a cast of David by Verrocchio.

 Other notable casts

-Early in the 20th century, there was something of a reaction against copying works of art and interest in the collection — and other similar collections — declined.
+Early in the 20th century, there was something of a reaction against copying works of art and interest in the collection – and other similar collections – declined.
 Only more recently has revived interest in the collection led to its once again being fully appreciated.

-In recent years, the Cast Courts have been used to display the works of contemporary artists.
+The Cast Courts have been used to display the works of contemporary artists.
 From November 2003 until June 2004, artist Rachel Whiteread's cast of Room 101: the BBC office where George Orwell worked some years before writing his famous novel Nineteen Eighty-Four.
 The original room 101 was demolished in the restructuring of Broadcasting House.